107: No Such Thing As Gorillas On The Beach

 So to go swimming, you had to go into a special cart on wheels.

-You'd mostly go nude because, and I'm hoping hoping that you guys can confirm this.
+You'd mostly go nude because, and I'm hoping that you guys guys can confirm this.

 Because swimming in the Victorian era at first was really more for medical purposes than holidaying purposes, wasn't it?